Growing Minds: Resiliency During COVID-19

 The Wheeler Lower School pioneered the use of RULER several years ago.
 To formalize the division’s commitment to RULER and bring cohesion to all divisional SEL work, Wheeler and Hamilton’s teachers crafted a guiding principle: As a community, students learn to adapt to and work with the full range of emotion, develop greater self-awareness, and, through reflection, discover and embrace their own evolving identities.
 Students also learn to cultivate healthy relationships through compassion, inclusion and valuing multiple perspectives.

-For advice on how to help your children name and comprehend their emotional reactions to current events,contains information from RULER and other private and governmental organizations.
+For advice on how to help your children name and comprehend their emotional reactions to current events, this SEL site contains information from RULER and other private and governmental organizations.

 By Liz MacMillan, Lower School RULER Program and Young Un,